Devon-TM/Devon-TM/README.md

 ---

-## 🎨💻The main services of the Devon team
+## 🎨💻Main Services

-We offer a wide range of digital services to bring your ideas to life:
+We specialize in bringing your unique ideas to life through design and development
     *  **🎨 Graphic and User Interface Design (UI/UX):**
     *  Visual identity design and branding
     *  User Interface (UI) and User Experience (UX) Design for Websites and Applications